Berserk-Games/Tabletop-Simulator-Console-Commands/Commands.md

 USAGE: `action_lock [<guid>...]`

-Lock/unlock component specified by <guid>.
-If no <guid> provided then the mouse/selection will be used.
+Lock/unlock component specified by &lt;guid&gt;.
+If no &lt;guid&gt; provided then the mouse/selection will be used.

 ## `action_popout`